docker/awesome-compose/official-documentation-samples/rails/README.md

   database: app_test
 ```

-You can now boot the app with [docker compose up](https://docs.docker.com/engine/reference/commandline/compose_up/).
+You can now boot the app with [docker compose up web](https://docs.docker.com/engine/reference/commandline/compose_up/).
 If all is well, you should see some PostgreSQL output:

 ```console